bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-The most important one that you will need is called the \"dist\" folder.
+The most important one that you will need is called the &quot;dist&quot; folder.
 Dist is a really common naming convention, it stands for distribution.

-If you\'re using other people\'s code and you\'re a little overwhelmed by all the folders and files, this is usually the one folder you really need.
+If you&apos;re using other people&apos;s code and you&apos;re a little overwhelmed by all the folders and files, this is usually the one folder you really need.
 Although, the examples folder is usually a little bit handy as well.